 https, you can just start your request urls with a doubled slash

 //.
-This is common practise in the web to avoid a browser warning on using secure and insecure resources on the same page.
+This is common practice in the web to avoid a browser warning on using secure and insecure resources on the same page.

 # Example 3 — completely different url base url: http://futurestud.io/api/ endpoint: https://api.futurestud.io/ Result: https://api.futurestud.io/ # Example 4 — Keep the base url’s scheme base url: https://futurestud.io/api/ endpoint: //api.futurestud.io/ Result: https://api.futurestud.io/ # Example 5 — Keep the base url’s scheme base url: http://futurestud.io/api/ endpoint: //api.github.com Result: http://api.github.com